-Add the outside temperate (in farenheit degrees) and outside humidity (the percentage).
+Add the outside temperate (in Fahrenheit degrees) and outside humidity (the percentage).
 And if that number hits 150 or above, you’re in the danger zone for lawn fungus and diseases.
 This is a very common number in July.
-If you’ve been following my cool season lawn care guide you should have applied a few applications of fungus prevention by now.
+If you’ve been following my cool-season lawn care guide you should have applied a few applications of fungicide prevention by now.

 To prevent fungus, apply these chemicals at the preventative rates and application times (14-21 days) as instructed on the labels.